Web Everything USB

 To date, just about every consumer webcam brought to market has had one thing in common - they're all goofy looking.
 If a webcam wasn't modeled after a sideways pepper shaker or a billiard ball, you could at least be certain that it'd be as square as Bill O'Reilly's mandible.
 Thankfully with the LifeCam Cinema, Microsoft's design team has taken a different approach to this all-too-familiar market, drawing their inspiration from sleek bullet cameras or perhaps the Apple iSight.
 I'm not just talking about copying the form factor here, either.
 This webcam is made out of aluminum.

-Accented only by bits of silver here and there along with some text to remind you that you're staring at a Microsoft Webcam which happens to support High Definition 720p at 30fps, the small webcam exudes professionalism.
+Accented only by bits of silver here and there along with some text to remind you that you’re staring at a Microsoft Webcam that happens to support High Definition 720p at 30fps, the small webcam exudes professionalism.
 That classic black and silver motif just never gets old.
-Indeed, the only candy-colored bit on the LifeCam Cinema is its recording LED in - you guessed it - electric blue.
+Indeed, the only candy-colored bit on the LifeCam is its recording LED in – you guessed it – electric blue.

-Though the new mounting kit certainly prevents shaking, it won't be as secure as the spring-loaded mounts found on the latest webcams from Logitech and Creative.
-Even so, this is more than made up for by the LifeCam Cinema's uncanny ability to not only adjust the pitch of the camera, but the yaw as well.
-As an added bonus, the 6' USB cable has an integrated cable management clip to keep things tidy.
+Though the new mounting kit certainly prevents shaking, it won’t be as secure as the spring-loaded mounts found on the latest webcams from Logitech and Creative.
+Even so, this is more than made up for by the Cinema’s uncanny ability to not only adjust the pitch of the camera but the yaw as well.
+As an added bonus, the 6′ USB cable has an integrated cable management clip to keep things tidy.

 LifeCam Software

-Microsoft's LifeCam software has received a generous face lift sometime in the three years since I last reviewed a Microsoft webcam.
-Now themed to the likes of Windows Media Player 11, LifeCam 3.0's new interface is both intuitive and clutter-free.
-A large window showcases the camera's video feed on top of three simple buttons for capturing videos, still photos, and audio recordings.
-Directly underneath is a filmstrip gallery filled with previous recordings and a shortcut that points straight to the folder where they're stored in the active user's profile.
+Microsoft’s LifeCam software has received a generous facelift sometime in the three years since I last reviewed a Microsoft webcam.
+Now themed to the likes of Windows Media Player 11, LifeCam 3.0’s new interface is both intuitive and clutter-free.
+A large window showcases the camera’s video feed on top of three simple buttons for capturing videos, still photos, and audio recordings.
+Directly underneath is a filmstrip gallery filled with previous recordings and a shortcut that points straight to the folder where they’re stored in the active user’s profile.
 Unfortunately, this folder cannot be reassigned to a different location.

-Here's third generation MS LifeCam interface; I've altered the screenshot so the text in settings are more legible.
+Here’s third generation LifeCam interface; I’ve altered the screenshot so the text in settings are more legible.

 Installing the LifeCam software also provides access to the LifeCam dashboard, a handy way of fine-tuning the basic webcam controls including microphone volume, image flicker, and ClearFrame noise reduction.
-It also houses a shortcut to the classic webcam properties panel for tweaking everything else the LifeCam Cinema has to offer including the white balance, exposure and focus levels to name a few.
+It also houses a shortcut to the classic webcam properties panel for tweaking everything else the LifeCam has to offer including the white balance, exposure, and focus levels to name a few.

 Another bonus to be had when installing the LifeCam software is the plethora of video effects to add a some much-needed distraction to your teleconferencing sessions or get a few laughs out of the kids.
 A small but healthy array of lens effects, 3D rendered accessories, and color filters are available to choose from, but what you see is what you get; Microsoft has yet to host a gallery of downloadable effects.
 At least the included filters allow me to express the extent of my profound love for chili in a still format!